 Software teams are people too: The design process is a human, and therefore political process.
 Learn how your team’s culture determines what actually gets done.
 To impact design, you must make sure your effort matches your team’s culture.
 Learn the different team UX cultures and what they require to affect change.

 Practical: UX design is a practice, not a subjective art.
 UX design isn’t hard if you use the right tool for the job.
 You can do this!
-You will learn practical techniques that you can actually use on your project (no exercises use sticky notes!)
+You will learn practical techniques that you can actually use on your project.
 And you’ll get straight answers to your questions.
-(No, it doesn’t depend!)
+(So no, it doesn’t depend!)

 Audience: Software professionals who are inexperienced with UI design.
 None of our courses require any prior design training or experience, and we strive to achieve the above goals without getting too wonky.
-(If you can’t use it, we don’t discuss it!)
+(If you can’t use it in practice, we don’t discuss it!)

 While there are similar UX design courses, none of them take this same approach.
 See for yourself: